Scheduled MonumentsEnglandMedieval wayside cross at Castle Hill, 740m north east of Bodmin parish church

 What is Medieval wayside cross at Castle Hill, 740m north east of Bodmin parish church?

-Medieval wayside cross at Castle Hill is a stone cross monument located approximately 740 metres north east of Bodmin parish church in Cornwall.
+The medieval wayside cross at Castle Hill, located 740 metres north-east of Bodmin parish church in Cornwall, is a standing cross of medieval date that served as a marker along routes of local significance.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008168.

 Who is responsible for protecting Medieval wayside cross at Castle Hill, 740m north east of Bodmin parish church?